Justus Perthes (publishing company): Petermanns Geographische Mitteilungen

 PGM became known for its fast publishing of reports from explorers, often accompanied by up-to-date maps.
 PGM not only published explorers' reports, but also was proactive when new explorations were called for.
 As an example, the Ergänzungsband II of 1863 contained the Karte von Inner-Afrika (Map of Inner Africa) in 10 parts, in which were drawn all the known routes of explorers between 1701 and 1863.
 The most important parts of the map, however, were the blank areas, intended to stimulate explorers to new ventures.
 The map was also meant to give the journal's readers the chance to keep track on the progress of explorers, and to read about the explorations in new issues of PGM.
 This initiative was also taken later with regard to the Northeast Passage of the Arctic Ocean.

-Petermann was not only a geographer/cartographer, who could distil from many sources a realistic image of the world, but he also was a very good taskmaster who could transfer his skills to his pupils.
-These included Ernst Debes (1849–1923), Bruno Hassenstein (1839-1902), Hermann Habenicht(1844–1917), Fritz Hanemann (1847–1877), Otto Koffmahn (1851–1916), Christian Peip (1843-1922) and Arnim Welcker (1840–1888).
+Petermann was not only a geographer/cartographer, who could distil from many sources a realistic image of the world, but he also was a taskmaster who could transfer his skills to his pupils.
+These included Ernst Debes (1840–1923), Bruno Hassenstein (1839-1902), Hermann Habenicht(1844–1917), Fritz Hanemann (1847–1877), Otto Koffmahn (1851–1916), Christian Peip (1843-1922) and Arnim Welcker (1840–1888).
 They became known as 'Petermann's school' or the 'Gotha school'.
 They put the crafts and lessons that Petermann had learned with Berghaus into practise, which resulted in unmatched cartographic images.
 The style – map lettering, relief representation, better engraving and colouring – became more uniform and influenced all new atlas publications of Perthes.

 During his time as editor Petermann received much support from Ernst Behm (1830–1884), who succeeded him after his untimely death as editor-in-chief.
 Following the example of The Statesman's Yearbook (1864-...) he published from 1866 onwards the first volume of the Geographisches Jahrbuch as second complement to PGM.
 Sometimes the articles in PGM and the yearbook overlapped each other.
 The yearbook contained predominantly statistical data, that Behm circumscribed as 'estimations'.
 As the data resulting from censuses became so abundant it was decided that they would be published bi-annually (with maps) in PGM (14 volumes in 1872–1904, 1909,1931).